 The course offers a theoretical explanation of different psychological aspects that affect physical activities and sports participation.
 Some discussion topics are recreation, women in sports, coaching, and performance improvement.
-Likewise, the course offers an in-depth analysis of research studies and introduces the use of appropriate techniques for the evaluation and prevention of socio-psychological situations affecting athletes.
-3 credits.
+Likewise, the course offers an in-depth

 CFI 201 - Perceptual Motor Development